bmaynard1991/omni-scrape/(ruby)README.md

 The third is a sub-url for internal links.

+description: Localize will follow every link from the page provided and scrape the html from those pages, storing it as html files in subdirectories.

+The pages are linked to other local pages.
+NOTE: Removed duplication :)

 Method : FLocalize

 This is the recursive method called by Localize and shouldn't be used directly.  :)

-description: Localize will follow every link from the page provided and scrape the html from those pages, storing it as html files in subdirectories.

-The pages are linked to other local pages.
-Currently there is a lot of duplication in this regard.
-Note: Working on eliminating the duplication.

 ## Development